Godzilla (franchise): United States

+Attractions

+Godzilla has been featured in several theme park attractions across Japan and been the subject of various exhibitions of suits and puppets.

+Monster Planet of Godzilla was a motion simulator that once ran at Sanrio Puroland in the 1990s.

+Universal Studios Japan featured temporary 4D film attractions based around Shin Godzilla, including a crossover with Neon Genesis Evangelion as part of their Cool Japan event.

+In 2019, Nijigen no Mori debuted a Shin Godzilla themed zipline experience titled "Godzilla Interception Operation" accompanied by a permanent Godzilla museum.

+The Eiji Tsuburaya Museum in Sukagawa, Fukushima features an exclusive short film Dream Challenge: Godzilla Appears in Sukugawa, starring the 1954 Godzilla rampaging through the effects director's hometown.

+The Seibu-en amusement park's Flying theater features two Godzilla ride films playing in rotation: Godzilla the Ride: Giant Monsters Ultimate Battle and Godzilla the Ride: Great Clash, which released in 2021 and 2025 respectively.

+Lotte World in South Korea would receive the first Godzilla attraction outside of Japan in the form of the MonsterVerse inspired Kong X Godzilla: The Ride in July 2026.

 Video games

 A game called Gojira-kun (which was originally going to be titled Gojiraland) was released for the MSX in 1985.
 In 1990, Gojira-kun: Kaijū Daikōshin was released for the Game Boy.
 In 1993, Super Godzilla was released for the SNES.
 In 2004, Godzilla: Save the Earth was released by Atari.
 In 2007, Godzilla: Unleashed was released for the Wii and DS.
 The 2014 video game Godzilla was released by Bandai Namco.
 In May 2022, Call of Duty: Warzone featured a cross-over event for Godzilla vs. Kong.
-Godzilla, Gigan, Kiryu, and Destoroyah are playable in the Kaiju fighting game GigaBash as guest characters.
+Godzilla, Gigan, Kiryu, Destoroyah, King Ghidorah and Hedorah are playable in the Kaiju fighting game GigaBash as guest characters.
 Godzilla appeared in Chapter 6: Season 1 of Fortnite: Battle Royale.

 Novels

 A Godzilla series of novels was published by Random House during the late 1990s and the first half of 2000.
 The company created different series for different age groups, the Scott Ciencin series being aimed at preteens and the Marc Cerasini series being aimed at teens and young adults.

 To tie-in with the 2014 film, three books were published.
 Titan Books published a novelization of the film in May 2014, written by Greg Cox.
 The graphic novel Godzilla: Awakening by Max Borenstein, Greg Borenstein and Eric Battle served as a prequel, and Godzilla: The Art of Destruction by Mark Cotta told about the making of the film.